suryajap/SJGoLang/readme.md

 ## Credits

-- CheckDate function as what I loved from PHP: https://github.com/openset/php2go/blob/master/php/checkdate.go I have copied it and saved it to one of my file: pkg_phpcheckdate.go Since I need it for my own.
-	You can see more useful tools on php2go, especially if you are coming from PHP developer background like myself.
+- CheckDate function as what I loved from PHP: https://github.com/openset/php2go/blob/master/php/checkdate.go .
+I have copied it and saved it to one of my file: pkg_phpcheckdate.go Since I only need this specific file.
+You can see more useful tools on php2go (https://github.com/openset/php2go), especially if you are coming from PHP developer background like myself.